Miyabell/Marketing-Cloud/Email Studio Example 3/transactional_email_render_example/README.md

-## Download and open in you browser to see the result!
+## Simply download and open in you browser to see rendered results :)